-Earned Leave (EL) is a consolidation of and is in lieu of vacations, holidays, sickness, funeral, jury, and emergency leave.
+Earned Leave is a benefit of your employment at CCP and is accrued each pay period.
+You may apply Earned Leave toward vacations, holidays, sickness, funeral, jury and emergency leaves.
 You begin accruing EL from your date of hire, but you may not use it until after the successful completion of 90 days of employment, unless your supervisor allows an exception to this rule.